Up, up, and away…

 The wackiness continues

 It seems like every year we end up talking about ‘weird’ weather; either it’s extreme heat, extreme cold, too much rain, not enough rain, and on and on.
 Here in the upper Midwest and other parts of the central US, however, 2012 is clearly a year to remember.
 Our winter was fairly unremarkable until we hit 8 days over 75 deg. in mid-March.
-This pushed our growing degree days up at least 3 weeks and set the stage for widespread late-freeze damage in April, wiping out the state’s cherry, peach, and plum crops.
-Summer turned out warm and dry, highlighted by record-setting heat in July.
+This pushed our growing degree days up at least 3 weeks and set the stage for widespread late-freeze damage in April, wiping out the state’s cherry, peach, and plum crops. … Continue reading this article “The wackiness continues”

 The new hardiness map’s obsolete!
 The new hardiness map’s obsolete!